3 minute read 16 Mar 2023

 In brief

-• Ind AS 103 Business Combinations (Ind AS 103) transforms the way companies plan and execute their acquisition strategies.
+• Ind AS 103: Business Combinations influences how companies strategize and execute their acquisition plans.

-EY’s valuation, modelling and economics services department conducted a Purchase Price Allocation (PPA) study of business combination accounting for transactions that were disclosed in annual reports of top 500+ listed companies in India (covering over 500+ transactions) by market capitalization since implementation of Ind AS till 31 March 2022.
-The PPA study presents the results of assets (primarily intangible assets) that are typically recognized and reported by a company during an acquisition.
-However, the results of this study cannot be viewed in isolation.
+EY has undertaken a study of business combination accounting for transactions that were disclosed in annual reports of the top 500+ listed companies in India by market capitalization and over 80 private companies (covering over 700 transactions) since implementation of Ind AS till 31 March 2023.
+This study presents the results of assets (primarily intangible assets) that are typically recognized and reported by a company during an acquisition.
+However, the results of this study cannot be viewed in isolation, as each deal would have specific nuances.

-• 29% of the enterprise value of acquired companies was allocated to identified intangible assets and 34% was attributable to goodwill, with the allocation varying considerably from industry to industry.
-The allocation to goodwill in India is largely in line with the proportion allocated to global deals (e.g., in the US).
+• 28% of the enterprise value of acquired companies was allocated to identified intangible assets and 35% was attributable to goodwill, with the allocation varying considerably from industry to industry.
+The allocation to goodwill in India is largely in line with the proportion allocated in global deals (e.g., in the US).

-• In sectors like telecommunications, life sciences, retail and consumer products, a relatively higher proportion of deal value is allocated to intangible assets.
-This is reflected by the underlying products, brands, intellectual property, license and rights and customer relationships.
+• In sectors such as telecommunications, life sciences, retail, consumer products and technology (IT/ITES), a larger portion of deal value is allocated to intangible assets.
+This is reflected by the underlying products, brands, intellectual property, customer relationships, etc.

-• Capital-intensive sectors, such as real estate and hospitality, energy, metals and building materials, allocate more than two-thirds of their enterprise value to tangible assets
+• Capital-intensive sectors, such as real estate and hospitality, energy and metals, allocate more than two-thirds of their enterprise value to tangible assets.

-The Purchase Price Allocation study also revealed some interesting results, which are:
+The purchase price allocation study also revealed some interesting results, which are mentioned below:

-• Generally, a non-compete agreement is a part of most acquisitions as a safeguard to the buyer.
-However, allocation of value to non-compete agreement is on the lower side - possibly indicating either a shorter life or that the probability/ impact of competition is perceived to be minimal.
+• Generally, a non-compete agreement is included in most acquisitions as a safeguard for the buyer.
+However, allocation of value to the non-compete agreement is typically on the lower side, possibly indicating either a shorter life or the perception that the probability/ impact of competition is minimal.

-• Depending on the transaction structure, Purchase Price Allocation (PPA) will also have relevance from an income-tax perspective, as tax treatment for different intangibles and goodwill would be different and have to be measured at fair value applying appropriate valuation methods and residual value allocated to goodwill/capital reserve.
+• Depending on the transaction structure, purchase price allocation (PPA) will also have relevance from an income-tax perspective, as tax treatment for different intangibles and goodwill would be different and have to be measured at fair value by applying appropriate valuation methods and residual value allocated to goodwill/capital reserve.

 Summary